A future where everyone affected by PMR or GCA receives fast, effective treatment and the best quality of life.

 - Run a successful research Roadshow, funded by the Wellcome Foundation, to highlight new research and to build a network with the research community.

-- Innovated to develop new services – such as our new Befriending project to offer telephone support for the most isolated individuals.
+- Innovated to develop new services – such as our new Phone Friend Service to offer telephone befriending support for the most isolated individuals.

 - Supported GP education, including funding research, to ensure GPs are more aware of GCA and PMR conditions that they come into contact with infrequently.